Skip to content

 On campus (Pasadena) On campus (Pasadena)

-RESIDENCY REQUIREMENTS No Yes Yes Yes Yes Yes
+RESIDENCY REQUIREMENTS No No Yes Yes Yes Yes

 WHO SHOULD CONSIDER THIS PROGRAM?
-Pastors and ministry leaders with a theological Master's degree from an accredited institution of at least 72 quarter units (or 48-semester credits) who are looking to be further equipped in their ministry call by learning new models of ministry and leadership.
-Experienced leaders who want to integrate theory and practical research to develop an individually tailored action plan to effect change in their service context Individuals seeking a career in research and teaching at seminaries, colleges or universities Individuals who are inspired to make a contribution to missiological theory and knowledge Master's degree students who want to pursue advanced study in theological disciplines Individuals with MDiv degree or its equivalent who are motivated to pursue concentrated coursework and do research in one area of missiological study
+Pastors and ministry leaders who are looking to be further equipped in their ministry call by learning new models of ministry and leadership.
+Experienced leaders who want to integrate theory and practical research to develop an individually tailored action plan to effect change in their service context Individuals seeking a career in academic research and teaching at seminaries, colleges or universities.
+Individuals who are inspired to make an academic contribution to missiological theory and knowledge.
+Master's degree students who want to pursue advanced study in theological disciplines.
+Individuals with MDiv degree or its equivalent who are motivated to pursue concentrated coursework and do research in one area of missiological study.

 debrayu@fuller.edu 626-584-5315

-FINANCIAL AID OPPORTUNITIES Click here for more information Click here for more information Click here for more information Click here for more information Click here for more information Click here for more information
+FINANCIAL AID OPPORTUNITIES 25% institutional scholarship 30% institutional scholarship Click here for more information Click here for more information Click here for more information Click here for more information

 ACADEMIC CALENDAR Class Start Dates Class Start Dates Class Start Dates Class Start Dates Class Start Dates Class Start Dates